 shrinking Space for East Africa Media and Civil Society

-We need a relevant media that covers human interest stories.
+Many participants argued that there is need for a media that covers human interest stories.

 From the meeting I pick a number of points as listed below:

 a) Civil Society is an incredible resource for journalists